Hager-Helmy/HagerHelmy/README.md

 # HagerHelmy
 Automation Projects Explanation:
-"Facebook Registeration":
+Make sure you have chrome version "96.0.4664.45" to be able to run the project successfully "Facebook Registeration":
 It's a Maven project, i created it using Eclipse IDE and Page object model for the project structure Below are the five classes in the package that is in the test folder: